-To understand Rhomboid, we need to understand what is a plane figure.
+To understand rhomboid, we need to understand what is a plane figure.
 A plane figure can be an open or closed figure which is drawn using either straight line on curved lines.
 It is mostly a two-dimensional figure.
 So to understand geometry, we need to understand plane figures.
-These figures have both straight and curved lines.
-They have both vertices and sides but not edges and faces.
-Similarly they have perimeters and areas but not surface area and volumes.
+They have both vertices and sides.
+Similarly, they have perimeters and areas but not surface area and volumes.
 The basic types of figures are as shown in the image below.

 Also check: Parallelepiped

 Definition of Rhomboid

-Rhomboid is different than rhombus.
+The rhomboid is different than a rhombus.
 It is a type of parallelogram.
 It is very similar to parallelogram.
 It is a figure in which opposite sides are parallel to each other.
 This is why it is similar to parallelogram.
-And if this type of rhomboid has all sides equal, it becomes a rhombus.
-So we can say that a rhombus is always a rhomboid but all rhomboid may not be a rhombus.
+And if a rhomboid has all sides equal, it becomes a rhombus.
+So we can say that a rhombus is always a rhomboid, but all rhomboid may not be a rhombus.
 Look at the image below to find the difference between a rhombus and a rhomboid.

 - Opposite pair of sides are parallel.

 - Opposite sides of a rhomboid are also congruent.

 - The diagonal divides the rhomboid into two congruent triangles.

 - Opposite angles of a rhomboid are also congruent.

 - The sum of interior angles of a rhomboid is equal to 360 degrees.